Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Min SAT( ) dichotomy

-It is now a simple inspection of Post's lattice to see that every such language $\Gamma$ can pp-define either all negative clauses, or all positive clauses, or all homogeneous linear equations over GF(2)~\cite{BohlerRSV05coclones}.
-Specifically, $\Gamma$ is not 0-valid or 1-valid and is not contained in the co-clones ID$_2$, IS$_{00}^d$ or IS$_{10}^d$ for any $d \geq 2$.
-Since $\Gamma$ is finite, it is also not contained in the co-clones IS$_{00}$ or IS$_{10}$, or otherwise it would be contained in IS$_{00}^d$ or IS$_{10}^d$ for some constant $d$.
-We find that the co-clone generated by $\Gamma$ contains IE$_2$, IV$_2$ or IL, hence $\Gamma$ pp-defines (respectively) all negative clauses, all positive clauses or all even homogeneous linear equations, as claimed.
-(In fact, in the last case $\Gamma$ generates the more powerful co-clone IL$_3$, containing arbitrary linear equations of even arity, since IL is 0-valid and 1-valid; but this distinction will not be important to us.)
+Let $\Gamma$ be such a language and let $C=\langle \Gamma \rangle$ be the co-clone generated by $\Gamma$.
+By a simple inspection of Post's lattice, $C$ contains either IS$_{00}^n$ for every $n \in \N$, or IS$_{10}^n$ for every $n \in \N$, or IL$_3$.
+In the former two cases, $\Gamma$ can pp-define all negative clauses respectively all positive clauses.
+In the latter case, $\Gamma$ can pp-define all linear equations $(x_1 \oplus \ldots \oplus x_r=b)$, $b \in \{0,1\}$ of even arity over GF(2)~\cite{BohlerRSV05coclones}.
 We finally note that the pp-definitions can also be made efficient.
-In particular, there are finite-sized pp-definitions over $\Gamma$ of, respectively, a ternary Horn clause $(\neg x \lor \neg y \lor z)$, a ternary dual Horn clause $(x \lor y \lor \neg z)$, or a 4-ary homogeneous linear equation over GF(2), and it is trivial to chain a linear number of such constraints to create the corresponding constraints of arbitrary arity.
+In particular, $C$ does not equal IS$_{00}$ or IS$_{10}$ since $\Gamma$ is finite and these co-clones have no finite basis.
+Thus $C$ contains IE$_2$, IV$_2$ or IL$_3$ and there are finite-sized pp-definitions over $\Gamma$ of, respectively, a ternary Horn clause $(\neg x \lor \neg y \lor z)$, a ternary dual Horn clause $(x \lor y \lor \neg z)$, or the 4-ary linear equations $(x_1 \oplus \ldots \oplus x_4=b)$, $b \in \{0,1\}$, and it is trivial to chain a linear number of such constraints to create the corresponding constraints of arbitrary arity.
 In the former two cases, there are also pp-definitions of $(z=0)$ and $(z=1)$, completing the pp-definitions. \end{proof}

 We note that cases~\ref{case:hard1}--\ref{case:hard3} of this lemma define hard problems.
-The first two are immediate, the third is build upon previous work~\cite{BonnetEM16ESA,Lin18JACM}.
+The first two are immediate.